pooja384/warmup-first-repo/README.md

 # warmup-first-repo
 1. Understand Git & Version Management
-     Git -:Git is a distributed version control system used to track changes in code and help multiple developers work on the same project without conflicts.
+      -:Git is a distributed version control system used to track changes in code and help multiple developers work on the same project without conflicts.
                  It maintains a complete history of changes and supports collaboration through local and remote workflows Git Basics:
      Staging: Selecting specific file changes using git add before saving them.